Find Affordable College Courses

 $9,389 Average Tuition & Fees

-In-state tuition fees for undergraduate students at TTUHSC are $9,389 per year.
+The average tuition and fees for an in-state undergraduate at TTUHSC are $9,389 a year.
 The average amount in student loans that communication sciences majors at TTUHSC take out is $24,974.

 $9,544 Average Tuition & Fees

 You’ll be in good company if you decide to attend The University of Texas at El Paso.
 It ranked #3 on our 2023 Best Value Communication Sciences Schools in Texas list.
-UTEP is a very large public school located in the large city of El Paso.
+UTEP is a fairly large public school located in the city of El Paso.

 Read More…